 Provision of cultural leisure facilities in Pembroke Dock

-Further to this we provide activities for families during school holidays, as well as a venue for community groups.
-In summer 2016 we ran a series of daytime Heritage Walks around the historic Royal Dockyard followed by an autumn programme of late openings and evening talks aimed at local people.
+The Heritage Centre provides activities for families during school holidays and is a venue for community groups.
+Volunteers regularly lead daytime Heritage Walks around the historic Royal Dockyard as well as programmes of evening talks aimed at local people.

-The Trust works with approximately 80 volunteers, with about 30-40 individuals regularly attending the Heritage Centre with core functions within the organisation.
+The Trust works with approximately 100 volunteers, with about 40-50 individuals regularly attending the Heritage Centre performing core functions within the organisation.

 Our volunteers include a diverse range of individuals, at different stages within their working lives.
 All our volunteers choose to work with us because they share our vision, but most will have other motivations for choosing to spend their time and energy on our cause.